Refundings and Escrowed-to-Maturity Issues

 For investors, the core question remains: are you being compensated for call risk?
 Bonds trading at significant premiums with callable features carry asymmetric downside.
 The refunding that saves the issuer 150 bps costs you your reinvestment yield at exactly the moment rates are lowest.

-The durable lesson: In municipals, yield-to-worst is not conservative thinking.
+The takeaway: In municipals, yield-to-worst is not conservative thinking.
 It is realistic thinking.

 Source: IRS Section 149(d) guidance; MSRB EMMA filings; SIFMA Municipal Bond Statistics 2024